Luckyspot0gold/SoundsofRangi/Contributing.md

+"""
+PROPRIETARY TECHNOLOGY OF SOUNDSOFTRANGI TECHNOLOGIES Through Reality Protocol LLC Copyright (c) 2025 Reality Protocol LLC.
+All Rights Reserved.

+This software contains trade secrets and proprietary information owned by SoundsoftRangi Technologies.
+Use, disclosure, or reproduction is prohibited without prior written authorization.
-# Contributing to Sounds of Rangi
+"""# Contributing to Sounds of Rangi

 We love your input!
 We want to make contributing to SoundsoftRangi as easy and transparent as possible.